cloudfoundry-incubator/kubecf/dev/kube/unsupported/README.md

 ## Requirements

-The tools require a working Tcl (`tclsh`) in the `PATH`.
+The tools require a working ruby in the `PATH`.
+It has to support the `open3` package.
-Everything from Tcl 8.4 and higher should be good enough.

 ## Usage